 A 2004 Southeast Wisconsin Regional Planning Commission report alerted TNC to the fact that the land west of the State Natural Area serves as a critical groundwater replenishment area.
 When rain falls on the dry, sandy portions of the land, it infiltrates through the soil into the water table below and eventually flows east to the prairie.
 At some places in the prairie, this groundwater comes to the surface, bathing plants and walking shoes alike.

 Proposed development of these higher, drier parts of the property into mixed use residential and commercial space would have threatened the supply of groundwater the prairie depends on.
-It would also have eliminated one of the largest expanses of plant and wildlife habitat remaining in this rapidly-urbanizing area along the coastal corridor between Milwaukee and Chicago.

 “Groundwater modeling done by the U.S. Geological Survey predicts that development of the land west of Chiwaukee Prairie could have dropped groundwater levels in the fens and wet prairies by as much as several feet, threatening some exceptional wetlands and rare native plants,” Miller says.